acromtech/SOLO_Head/README.md

 To reduce mass, clean print, and keep design apparence.
 I realize some modifications on the V6 design :
 * Delete "Head_Joint" neoprene gasket and chamfer "Head_Bottom" and "Head_Top" parts to simplify the model and clean model surface.
 * Design a new "Head_Stand" to link the SOLO's head to SOLO's body.
-* Delete "Microphone_Joint" and integrate a screwing system on the "Head_Bottom" to simplify the model.
+* Delete "Microphone_Joint" and integrate a screwing system on "Head_Bottom" to simplify the model.
 To limit microphone noise, generic O-rings are positioned on the screw.
 * Upgrade clips shape to limit printing supports.